DoDAO-io/dodao-aave-introduction-course/generated/summaries/aave-other-features.md

  **AAVE GHO**
 ### **Introduction AAVE GHO**

-* Aave has introduced GHO, a decentralized multi-collateral, collateral-backed stablecoin pegged to the USD that is fully backed and native to the Aave Protocol.
+* Aave has introduced GHO, a decentralized multi-collateral, collateral-backed stablecoin pegged to the USD that is fully backed and it is proposed by the Aave DAO.
-* Aave aims to provide users more variety and inclusivity, to make the Aave stablecoin market more competitive and to generate more revenue for the DAO with the introduction of GHO.
+* Aave aims to provide users more variety and accessible to the a wider user base, to make the Aave stablecoin market more competitive and to generate more revenue for the DAO with the introduction of GHO.

 ### **What is Stablecoin?**